themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 ```
 Simple.
 Notice, here, we're including the `<AppHeader />` component we defined earlier (with our nested `<AuthenticatedNavigation />` and `<PublicNavigation />` components).
 Inside of our `.container` element, we're making a call to `this.props.yield`.
 What's that?
 Remember, `props` are how we pass data in from a parent component.
 In this case, when we set up ReactLayout, we'll see that it allows us to specify the name of the prop where we want a component to render.
 In our case, we'll pass our component to a prop called `yield` which will display the component we pass where we're calling `{this.props.yield}`.

 Also, we should point out the usage of the `.app-root` element.
-Yep, you guesses it: the one root element rule.
+Yep, you guessed it: the one root element rule.
 Because we're including our `<AppHeader />` component as well as our `.container` element, we have to wrap them in order to avoid a meltdown.
 C'est la vie.

 Okay.
-Route!
+Routes!
 For real!

 #### Public routes
 This will go quick.
 All we need to do is update our calls to `BlazeLayout.render()` to instead use `ReactLayout.render()`, passing our layout component's variable and passing the component we want to render in place of `{this.props.yield}`.